 - Bonsai – 28 King Street, Cooran – This tiny nanobrewery setup is found in an historic and rustic sawmill in Cooran.
 Owner and brewer Matt Vanderveen produces small batch, diverse, carefully created and often perfectly formed beers.
 You can only try them on Friday and Saturday, but it's worth the effort with Noosa food truck Asian Street Food on hand too.

 - Noosa Brewing Co – Set to open mid-2018 in an industrial area of Noosaville, roughly one kilometre from the Noosa Beer and Noosa Brewing Company’s Land & Sea Brewery.
 Once opened, the 1500 square metre site will house the largest brewery set up on the coast if current designs are to go by.

-- Your Mates Brewing – 4/30 Allen Street, Moffat Beach – You used to find the Your Mates team at The Basement in Nambour, but now they've got a little tap room setup in Moffat Beach at the spot where they've developed recipes for the likes of Larry and Donnie.
-There's a production facility coming, so watch this space...
+- Your Mates Brewing – 4/30 Allen Street, Moffat Beach – You used to find the Your Mates team at The Basement in Nambour, but now they've got an epic brewery venue in Moffat Beach.

 You can also look out for beers from gypsy operation Stalwart and, should you be after someone to take care of the driving and provide an insight into beer (and more) in the region, you can hit up Josh at Sunshine Coast Brewery Tours.
 He runs a variety of tours and is happy to tailor something to your requirements too.